Welcome to today's edition of the Rush 24-7 podcast.

 Merry Christmas.

-But um you really underestimated Hillary.
+But you really underestimated Hillary.

 She shouldn't have won that.

-You go up there and you run, you don't even live there, you buy a house to run.
+You go up there and you run.

 She shouldn't have won.

-And everything that you said in the 2006 election about the cut and run conservatives, you it all made sense.
+And everything that you said in the 2006 election about the cut and run conservatives, it all made sense.

-But I kept trying to call and tell you it's really happening.
+But I kept trying to call and tell you, it's really happening.

 Okay.

-Let's let's go back to the beginning.
+Let's go back to the beginning.

-I where I was wrong about Hillary was I predicted she wouldn't run, and she did.
+Where I was wrong about Hillary was I predicted she wouldn't run, and she did.

 After she said she would run, I don't think I ever predicted she would lose.